Supply chain operations reference: Process modeling

 SCOR does not attempt to describe every business process or activity.
-Relationships between these processes can be made to the SCOR and some have been noted within the model.
-Other key assumptions addressed by SCOR include: training, quality, information technology, and administration (not supply chain management).
+Relationships between these processes can be made to the SCOR model and some have been noted within the model.
+Other key assumptions addressed by SCOR include training, quality, information technology, and administration (not supply chain management).
 These areas are not explicitly addressed in the model but rather assumed to be a fundamental supporting process throughout the model.

 SCOR provides three-levels of process detail.
-Each level of detail assists a company in defining scope (Level 1), configuration or type of supply chain (Level 2), process element details, including performance attributes (Level 3).
-Below level 3, companies decompose process elements and start implementing specific supply chain management practices.
+Each level of detail assists a company in defining scope (Level 1); configuration or type of supply chain (Level 2); and process element details, including performance attributes (Level 3).
+Beyond level 3, companies decompose process elements and start implementing specific supply chain management practices.
 It is at this stage that companies define practices to achieve a competitive advantage, and adapt to changing business conditions.

 SCOR is a process reference model designed for effective communication among supply chain partners.
-As an industry standard it also facilitates inter and intra supply chain collaboration, horizontal process integration, by explaining the relationships between processes (i.e., Plan-Source, Plan-Make, etc.).
+As an industry standard, it also facilitates inter- and intra- supply chain collaboration and horizontal process integration by explaining the relationships between processes (i.e., Plan-Source, Plan-Make, etc.).
 It also can be used as a data input to completing an analysis of configuration alternatives (e.g., Level 2) such as: Make-to-Stock or Make-To-Order.
 SCOR is used to describe, measure, and evaluate supply chains in support of strategic planning and continuous improvement.

-In the example provided by the picture the Level 1 relates to the Make process.
+The picture shows different levels of the Make process.
 This means that the focus of the analysis will be concentrated on those processes that relate to the added-value activities that the model categorizes as Make processes.

-Level 2 includes 3 sub-processes that are "children" of the Make "parent".
-These children have a special tag – a letter (M) and a number (1, 2, or 3).
+Level 2 includes 3 sub-processes that are children of the Make parent.
+These children have a special tag: a letter (M) and a number (1, 2, or 3).

 This is the syntax of the SCOR model.
 The letter represents the initial of the process.
-The numbers identify the "scenario", or "configuration".
+The numbers identify the scenario, or configuration.

-M1 equals a "Make build to stock" scenario.
+M1 equals a "Make Build to Stock" scenario.
 Products or services are produced against a forecast.

-M2 equals a "Make build to order" configuration.
+M2 equals a "Make Build to Order" configuration.
 Products or services are produced against a real customer order in a just-in-time fashion.

-M3 stands for "Make engineer to order" configuration.
+M3 stands for the "Make Engineer to Order" configuration.
 In this case a blueprint of the final product is needed before any make activity can be performed.

-Level 3 processes, also referred to as the business activities within a configuration, represent the best practice detailed processes that belong to each of the Level 2 "parents".
+Level 3 processes, also referred to as the business activities within a configuration, represent the best-practice detailed processes that belong to each of the Level 2 parents.

-The example shows the breakdown of the Level 2 process "Make build to order" into its Level 3 components identified from M2.01 to M2.06.
+The example shows the breakdown of the Level 2 process "Make Build to Order" into its Level 3 components identified from M2.01 to M2.06.